cisco-sbgidm/idp-hook-updates/README.md

 Use script's `integrationKey` and `secretKey` output to setup secret key below

 ### Generate a secret for authenticating Okta hook events
-Generate a the secret value Okta should send in the authorization header of requests
+Generate a secret value Okta should send in the authorization header of requests

 ### Set up AWS resources
 * Update the variables in `terraform/dev/variables.tfvars`